fniessink/toisto/README.md

 ### How it works

 Toisto quizzes you repeatably on words and phrases in the language you want to practice.
+For each quiz, Toisto keeps track of how long you answer it correctly.
+When you answer a quiz correctly multiple times, Toisto will silence the quiz for a while.
+The longer the time you have answered the quiz correctly, the longer a quiz is silenced.
+This starts at a few minutes, but then increases rapidly when you keep answering correctly.

 At the moment, Toisto has the following types of quizzes:

 - Translate a word or phrase from your practice language to your native language or the other way around.
 For example, if your native language is English and you're practicing Dutch, Toisto can ask you to give the English version of "Maandag" (which is, you guessed it, "Monday") or ask you to give the Dutch version of "Friday" (which is "Vrijdag").
 - Listen to a word or phrase from your practice language and type what you hear.
 For example, if your practice language is Finnish, Toisto may say "Tänään on maanantai" (Today is Monday) and that's then what you have to type.
 - Give a singular version of a plural, or a plural version of a singular.
 For example, what is the plural of "Talo" (meaning house in Finnish, and the answer is "Talot") or what is the singular of "Huizen" (meaning houses in Dutch, and the answer is "Huis").
 - Change the grammatical person from and to first person, second person, and third person.
 For example, when asked what the second person of "Ik eet" (meaning "I eat") is, the correct answer would be "Jij eet" ("You eat").
 - Change the grammatical gender from female to male or the other way around.
-For example, what is the male version of "Zus" (which means "Sister" and the answer is "Broer") or what is the female version of "Vader" (which means "Father", making the correct answer "Moeder").
+For example, what is the male version of "She is" or what is the female version of "He is".
 - Change the comparative degree of an adjective.
 For example, what is the superlative degree of "Aardig" (which means "Nice", and the answer would be "Aardigst").

-For each quiz, Toisto counts how often in a row you answer it correctly.
-So each quiz has its own streak.
-When you answer a quiz correctly multiple times, Toisto will silence the quiz for a while.
-The longer the streak, the longer a quiz is silenced.
-This starts at a few minutes, but then increases rapidly when you keep answering correctly: a streak of 13 correct answers silences a quiz for 24 hours, a streak of 18 silences the quiz for 10 days, and a streak of 20 silences it for 20 days.
-The maximum amount of time a quiz is silenced is roughly three months.

 When you stop the program (hit Ctrl-C or Ctrl-D), progress is saved in a file named `.toisto-progress.json` in your home folder.